(This page revised August 31, 2017)

 Looking over the shoulder of yet another inventor, we find the papers for U.S. Patent No 2,123,427, which was awarded to Russell B. Kingman of Orange, New Jersey, on July 12, 1938.
 This was actually Kingman’s fourth in a series of related patents, and it covered the exact design introduced in 1935 by Joseph Wustman’s newly formed Camel Pen Company of Orange, New Jersey.

-Kingman took an approach opposite to that of Furedy and Wermer; his supply of compressed powdered ink was held at the distal end of the pen, so that it would mix with water when the pen was held nib upward, as when being carried in a pocket.
+Kingman took an approach opposite to that of Furedy and Wermer; his supply of compressed powdered ink was held at the back end of the pen, so that it would mix with water when the pen was held nib upward, as when being carried in a pocket.
 Water standing adjacent to the dried ink would dissolve some of the ink to create liquid ink.
 It would also partially dissolve a little more, which would remain in a “moist and pasty” state in a small recess at the base of the ink chamber.
-A tiny ball would fall toward the proximal end of the pen when the user began writing, blocking the passage between the ink chamber and the reservoir to retain the partially dissolved portion of ink until the next time the pen was inverted.
+A tiny ball would fall toward the forward end of the pen when the user began writing, blocking the passage between the ink chamber and the reservoir to retain the partially dissolved portion of ink until the next time the pen was inverted.

 Being at the back of the pen, the ink chamber was quite large, and Kingman intended that the cake of dry ink that it contained should supply writing for months on end.
 The chamber was able to slide back and forth in the barrel, and it formed, in essence, the button of a button-filling pen.
 At its interior end was a nipple to receive one end of a tubular sac open at both ends, while the sac’s other end was attached to the gripping section in the usual manner.
 The ink supply came attached to a cuplike button that screwed into the exposed end of the ink chamber, and the whole was covered by a blind cap to prevent inadvertent operation of the filler.
 Illustrated here are a very attractive Camel pen from the top of the company’s range and a lesser, midrange model.